Capital Gain

 A capital gain is the taxable profit that can result when property is sold for more than its tax basis.

-A capital gain is the taxable profit that can result when property is sold for more than its tax basis.
-In plain language, it is not just the sale price itself.
-It is the amount left after the tax calculation compares what the taxpayer received with the property’s basis.
+A capital gain is the profit that results when the amount realized from selling or exchanging a capital asset is more than the asset’s basis.
+In plain language, it is not the whole sale price.
+It is the tax profit left after the sale proceeds are compared with the asset’s Cost Basis or Adjusted Basis.

 Why It Matters

 Capital gain matters because sale proceeds alone do not tell the tax story.
-Taxpayers often think that selling an asset for cash automatically means the whole amount is taxable.
-In reality, the gain calculation depends heavily on Cost Basis.
+Taxpayers often assume the entire check from a broker, buyer, or closing agent is taxable.
+In reality, the gain calculation depends on basis, selling expenses, and the nature of the asset sold.

 Where It Appears in a Real Tax Workflow